alissatroiano/Dash/README.md

 - Sign Up - allows users to create an account, by inputting an original username and a password.

-- Login - Allows users to log in to their Dash account, by inputting the correct user and password keys.
+- Login - Allows users to log in to their Dash account, by inputting the correct user and password values.

 - Create Recipe - Allows **existing** users to create new recipes, by providing an 'Add Recipe' form that lets users insert 'recipe' records to MongoDB and upload an image to the project's Amazon S3 Photo Bucket.